 The real stars of the story are the statistics and the computer or, more precisely, the statistics and computer guys: Bill James an amateur analyzer of baseball statistics and Paul DePodesta, assistant General Manager of the A’s who provided information about the real nature of the game and how to use this information.
 James self-published a photocopied book called 1977 baseball abstract: featuring 18 categories of statistical information you just can’t find anywhere else.
 The book was not just about statistics but was in fact a critique of traditional statistics pointing out, for example, that the concept of an “error;” was antiquated, deriving from the early days of gloveless fielders and un-groomed playing fields of the 1850s.
 In modern baseball, “you have to do something right to get an error; even if the ball is hit right at you, and you were standing in the right place to begin with.”
 Evolving rapidly, the Abstracts became a fixture of baseball life and are currently the premium (and expensive) way to obtain baseball information.

 It is the emphasis on statistics that made people doubt that Moneyball could be made into a movie and is probably why they stopped shooting the first time around a couple of years ago.
 Also, although Paul DePodesta (above) is handsome and athletic, Hollywood felt that they should cast him as an overweight geek type played by Jonah Hill.
 All of the characters in the film have the names of the real people except for DePodesta “for legal reasons,” he says.
-Right.
-The previews that are now all over the internet say that the movie is “kinda’, sorta’” faithful to the book (and to the real events).
+Paul must have no sense of humor.

 The important analogy with nutrition research and the continuing thread in this blog, is that it is about the real meaning of statistics.
-James’s original attack was on fielding but Lewis recognized that the thing that James thought was wrong with the statistics was that they
+Lewis recognized that the thing that James thought was wrong with the statistics was that they

 “made sense only as numbers, not as a language.
 Language, not numbers, is what interested him.
 Words, and the meaning they were designed to convey.
 ‘When the numbers acquire the significance of language,’ he later wrote, ‘they acquire the power to do all the things which language can do: to become fiction and drama and poetry … .
 And it is not just baseball that these numbers through a fractured mirror, describe.
 It is character.
 It is psychology, it is history, it is power and it is grace, glory, consistency….’”